 Our mission as a church is "to reach the North American Division territory with the distinctive, Christ-centered Seventh-day Adventist message of Hope and Wholeness."
 Stewardship Ministries is dedicated to helping members catch this vision.
-Funds received through offerings make an impact on preaching the gospel to save the lost.

 Systematic giving is part of being a faithful steward.
 When we return tithe, we are recognizing that God owns everything.
 Giving offerings expresses our gratitude for what God has done for us.
 God loves a cheerful giver, and He has chosen this method to support those who preach the gospel as they reach the world with His message.